Garigal and Cannalgai were the Aboriginal groups living in the Pittwater and Northern Beaches area

 others moved away in the face of the advancing tide of European settlement.

-Sanctuary is situated in the Pittwater LGA on the face of the Ingleside escarpment,
+Sanctuary is situated in the Northern Beaches Local Government area on the face of the Ingleside escarpment,

 overlooking the Warriewood Valley and the seaside suburb of Mona Vale.
 The